Canop/broot/website/docs/conf_file.md

     br -gh

-If you almost always want those flags, you may define them as default in the `conf.toml` file, with the `default_flags` setting:
+If you almost always want those flags, you may define them as default in the configuration file file, with the `default_flags` setting.

+In TOML:

     default_flags = "gh"

+In Hjson:

+    default_flags: gh

 Those flags can still be overridden at launch with the negating ones.
 For example if you don't want to see hidden files at a specific launch, do